 Ægis is a body casting studio based in Primrose Hill, North-West London.

-How does bespoke work?
+How does it work?

-Using this impression, I make a cast using jesmonite (‘eco-resin’) reinforced with fibreglass.
+Using this impression, I make a cast using Jesmonite reinforced with fibreglass.
 I use this because it has the same classic look as plaster, but is significantly stronger and lighter.
 I then finish it with whatever finish you choose.
 I work with everything from 24ct gold to custom paint colours.
 I love a creative challenge, so let me know if you want to try something different!

 The studio